 Research and development expense.
-Research and development expense, net of funding received from grants, decreased by \$0.3 million, or 12%, from \$2.5 million in the first quarter of 2018 to \$2.2 million in the first quarter of 2019.
-In the first quarter of 2019 we utilized \$0.6 million of grant funds to offset costs as compared to zero in 2018.
-The costs before the grant revenue offset increased from the prior year primarily due to verification and validation activities related to Argus 2s and consists of increased headcount and costs for internally produced prototypes.
+Research and development expense, net of funding received from grants, increased by \$0.7 million, or 15%, from \$4.9 million in the first six months of 2018 to \$5.6 million in the first six months of 2019.
+In the first six months of 2019 we utilized \$0.3 million of grant funds to offset costs as compared to \$0.1 million in 2018.
+The costs before the grant revenue offset increased from the prior year primarily due to increased headcount and costs for internally produced prototypes.
 We expect our research and development expenses to increase in future periods as we accelerate our transition to the Orion platform, including costs previously related to production activities such as facilities and personnel that will be transitioning to Orion development activities.

 Clinical and regulatory expense.
-Clinical and regulatory expense decreased \$0.3 million, or 25%, from \$1.3 million in the first quarter of 2018 to \$1.0 million in the first quarter of 2019.
-This decrease is primarily attributable to decreased costs associated with the Orion feasibility study.
+Clinical and regulatory expense, net of funding received from grants, decreased \$1.0 million, or 38%, from \$2.5 million in the first six months of 2018 to \$1.5 million in the first six months of 2019.
+This decrease is primarily attributable to decreased costs associated with the Orion feasibility study of \$0.5 million and offset costs from grants of \$0.5 million.
 We expect clinical and regulatory costs to increase in the future as we conduct additional clinical trials to assess new products such as Orion and related enhancements to our user experience.

 Selling and marketing expense.
-Selling and marketing expense decreased \$0.9 million, or 30%, from \$3.0 million in the first quarter of 2018 to \$2.1 million in the first quarter of 2019.
+Selling and marketing expense decreased \$2.1 million, or 36%, from \$5.9 million in the first six months of 2018 to \$3.8 million in the first six months of 2019.
 This decrease in costs was primarily the result of decreased use of outside services, reduced headcount and related compensation expenses.
 We expect selling and marketing expense to decrease as we reduce our Argus II commercial activities and sell through our existing inventory.

 General and administrative expense.
-General and administrative expense decreased \$0.8 million, or 25%, from \$3.2 million in the first quarter of 2018 to \$2.4 million in the same period of 2019.
-This decrease is primarily attributable to \$0.5 million in lower compensation costs primarily due to cancelled stock option grants and reduced outside service costs of \$0.2 million.
-We expect general and administrative expenses to decline in the short-term after reducing our foreign subsidiary expenses by approximately \$0.2 million in 2019.
+General and administrative expense decreased \$1.2 million, or 20%, from \$5.9 million in the first six months of 2018 to \$4.7 million in the same period of 2019.
+This decrease is primarily attributable to \$0.6 million in lower compensation costs primarily due to cancelled stock option grants and reduced staffing.
+Outside service costs were reduced by \$0.2 million and patent and travel costs were both reduced by \$0.1 million.
+We expect general and administrative expenses to remain consistent during the remainder of 2019.

-Impairment charge.
-We recorded a non-cash impairment charge of \$2.4 million in the first quarter of 2019 to our reserve for excess and obsolete inventory in connection with our plans to suspend Argus II production.
+Restructuring charges.
+We recorded a non-cash restructuring charge of \$2.6 million in the first six months of 2019 to our reserve for excess and obsolete inventory in connection with our plans to suspend Argus II production.
+In addition, we recognized approximately \$0.7 million of pre-tax restructuring charges in the second quarter of fiscal year 2019 consisting of severance and other employee termination benefits, substantially all of which are expected to be settled in cash during the next two quarters of 2019.